 Behind the few clothes shops here on the northern side is a network of ramps, which you can also use to go up and down.
 Two split floors branch off the main second level.
 Downstairs you’ll find a nice selection of hill tribe clothes, bedding, and what appears to be a huge industrial kitchen.
 Upstairs there are a few good fabric stores, but the remainder of the floor space is set aside for storage, including a parking area for vendors who ride their motorbike up the ramps each morning.

 From here, you can climb another set of stairs to access Warorot’s top floor.
 Also open in the middle, the shops around the northern balcony have the best clothing, mainly cut from indigo cloth.
 One shop on this floor stands out among the crowd.
 Umbrellas, drums, woodwind instruments and an assortment of curios, including temple bells, wood carvings and peacock feathers, are among its offerings.
-The southern balcony is home to a small, mostly empty food court.
+The southern balcony is home to a small, sparse food court.

 Make your way back to Warorot’s main second floor.
 Hidden behind the uniform shops on the western wall, you’ll see a small staircase that leads out into the open air.
 This is the bridge way and your connection to the Lamyai building, the second of Warorot’s undercover areas, which lies directly across the street.

 Cross the walkway into Lamyai’s top floor and you’ll notice how similar it is to Warorot in terms of layout.
 A giant balcony overlooks the market floor here too, but Lamyai is distinctly quieter than Warorot.
 Stallholders in the indoor part of the market keep similar hours to Warorot (around 5am to sunset), but the outdoor part of Talat Ton Lamyai is bustling 24/7.
 Finished with white-washed concrete, the inside of Lamyai looks newer and slightly cleaner, and conforms to a different quadrilateral shape.
 Along the shortest side of the top storey you’ll find winter clothes, cheap shoes and bags, and more school uniforms.